 The association KIDS & CO is involved in a variety of activities for young people in the Berlin district of Marzahn-Hellersdorf.
 We support the association’s work as its innovative projects create positive incentives for togetherness in Deutsche Wohnen’s neighbourhoods.
 These have included extraordinary campaigns for strengthening communities such as the world record project to build the longest picnic table in the world on Hellersdorf’s Kastanienallee and setting up the parent and child cafe KastanienNest.
 The cafe offers young people with social issues the opportunity to help find career direction.
 With support from trained educators and professional training partners, young adults – particularly single mothers and fathers – gradually develop confidence in their professional skills.
 We support the association’s work with 5,000 euros each year.

 Lesewelt, an association founded in 2000, has tasked itself with bringing children closer to the world of books and inspiring in them a love of reading.
 The association’s aim of bringing children with disadvantages when it comes to education to regular reading adventure events, assisted by voluntary helpers, properly paid off.
 Regularly reading aloud helps children with language acquisition, makes it easier for them to learn to read at school and thereby increases their chances of a successful education.
 Reading aloud also promotes patience, stamina and concentration.
-In 2017 we provided a total of 3,000 euros to support Lesewelt reading hours in seven Berlin libraries in selected Deutsche Wohnen neighbourhoods.
-In 2018 another 3,000 euros were provided for a campaign involving goody bags for those starting school.
+Since 2017 we have been supporting Lesewelt reading hours in seven Berlin libraries in selected Deutsche Wohnen neighbourhoods and, since 2018, we have also been supporting goody bag campaigns for those starting school.